 The rates for auction finance will be the same rates as bridging loans.
 Bridging loan rates are a lot higher than traditional routes such as mortgages.
 Auction finance is designed to be short term, so as long as the deal makes financial sense, the rates aren’t usually enough to put investors off.
 As rates are constantly changing, you can make an enquiry with an advisor now to check the latest auction finance rates available.

-If you’re looking to use a mortgage to fund an auction property, then the rates should be no different to that of any other mortgage.
+If you’re looking to use a mortgage to fund an auction property, then the rates should be no different from that of any other mortgage.
 Our advisors also specialise in fast-track mortgages which can be suitable for auction purchases.

 Auction finance specialists